Slanted: Production

 In May 2024, Fox Entertainment green-lit production of Slanted through its subsidiary production company Tideline Entertainment; Mountain Top Pictures also signed on to produce the film.
-Shirley Chen was cast as the lead role and Mckenna Grace, Maitreyi Ramakrishnan, and Amelie Zilber were cast for significant supporting roles.
+Shirley Chen and Mckenna Grace were cast as the lead role, and Maitreyi Ramakrishnan and Amelie Zilber were cast for significant supporting roles.

 Principal photography took place from June 24 to July 22, 2024, in Atlanta.

 Release

-Slanted premiered at the 2025 South by Southwest Film & TV Festival on March 8, 2025 as part of the Narrative Feature Category.
+Slanted premiered at the South by Southwest Film & TV Festival on March 8, 2025, as part of the Narrative Feature Category.
 In September, Bleecker Street and Fox Entertainment Studios acquired distribution rights, aiming for a 2026 theatrical release.
 In October 2025, Bleecker Street announced the launch of a division named Crosswalk, focusing on event cinema releases and partnership distribution, with Slanted named among its first releases.
+It was released in select theaters in the United States on March 13, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on eight critics, indicating "mixed or average" reviews.